St Vincent's Private Maternity

 Many expectant mothers and their partners experience stress and anxiety.

-Here at St Vincent’s Private Hospital Fitzroy, we offer the unique service of a Perinatal Wellness and Mental Health Midwife, as well as an emotional wellbeing screening program managed by the Gidget Foundation.
+Here at St Vincent’s Private Hospital Fitzroy, we offer the unique mental wellbeing services managed by Gidget Foundation.

 We not only take care of your physical health during your pregnancy and postnatally, we understand the importance of ensuring you feel supported emotionally through the sometimes challenging period of becoming a parent.